abdanzamzam/JowoScript/README.md

-# MosaScript
+# JowoScript
-MosaScript is just for fun
+JowoScript is just for fun